St Paul's Cathedral: West front

 For the Renaissance architect designing the west front of a large church or cathedral, the universal problem was how to use a facade to unite the high central nave with the lower aisles in a visually harmonious whole.
 Since Alberti's additions to Santa Maria Novella in Florence, this was usually achieved by the simple expedient of linking the sides to the centre with large brackets.
 This is the solution that Wren saw employed by Mansart at Val-de-Grâce.
 Another feature employed by Mansart was a boldly projecting Classical portico with paired columns.
 Wren faced the additional challenge of incorporating towers into the design, as had been planned at St Peter's Basilica.
 At St Peter's, Carlo Maderno had solved this problem by constructing a narthex and stretching a huge screen facade across it, differentiated at the centre by a pediment.
 The towers at St Peter's were not built above the parapet.

-Wren's solution was to employ a Classical portico, as at Val-de-Grâce, but rising through two storeys, and supported on paired columns.
-The remarkable feature here is that the lower story of this portico extends to the full width of the aisles, while the upper section defines the nave that lies behind it.
+Wren's solution was to employ a Classical portico, as at Val-de-Grâce, but rising through two storeys and supported on paired columns.
+The remarkable feature here is that the lower story of this portico extends to the full width of the aisles, while the upper section defines the nave behind it.
 The gaps between the upper stage of the portico and the towers on either side are bridged by a narrow section of wall with an arch-topped window.